 3. Apply the glue generously so it sticks well, but not too much!

-4. Cut out large squares for houses, small for windows and a rectangle for the door.
-Cut a triangle for the roof.
+4. Cut out large squares of felt for houses, small squares of felt for windows and a rectangle felt for the door.
+Cut a triangle felt for the roof.

 5. I also cut some clouds and a sun for the sky.
 Then added more items, trees, a pond (mine is made in two parts: I just cut a curve in the blue and for the other side used the piece leftover from the sky), a duck and fish, and some birds for the sky.

-If you do make your own, please tag me so I can see your creations!
+If you do make your own fuzzy felt board, please tag me so I can see your creations!